hackclub/hackclub/workshops/backjack/README.md

  ```
 </details>

-woooh!!, we just finished drawing our first cards now let's call it on the screen!!
+wooo!!, we just finished drawing our first cards now let's call it on the screen!!

 ![a unicorn shoing his card to the other unicorn](https://cloud-djzhs5d55.vercel.app/0giphy-3.gif)